Excellence in Airport Marketing, Communications and Customer Experience - Deadline Extended

-ACI-NA’s 2020 Excellence in Airport Marketing, Communications and Customer Experience Awards offers the opportunity to showcase your airport staff’s skills and talents in the areas of marketing and public relations.
+ACI-NA’s 2020 Excellence in Airport Marketing, Communications and Customer Experience Awards offers the opportunity to showcase your airport staff’s skills and talents in the areas of marketing, customer experience and public relations.
 The winners will be announced at ACI-NA's Annual Conference & Exhibition in Reno, NV on November 7, 2021.

 SUBMISSIONS AND DEADLINES

-The ACI-NA Excellence in Marketing, Communications, and Customer Experience Awards are comprised of 19 tactical award categories, encompassing three strategic disciplines of the profession.
-Awards are presented for best practices in marketing, communications and public relations, and customer experience.
+The ACI-NA Excellence in Airport Marketing, Communications, and Customer Experience Awards are comprised of 19 tactical award categories, encompassing three strategic disciplines of the profession.
+Awards are presented for best practices in marketing, communications, public relations, and customer experience.

 ENTRY SUBMISSION PROCESS

-After the online account is established, choose the category you wish to enter from the drop-down menu.
+After you login, choose the category you wish to enter from the drop-down menu.